MaksymKrut/cypress-prototype/README.md

 3. Choose tests to run

 ## Libraries and techniques used
+Handling and asserting new window redirection (Plugins Page Test).
+Cypress intentionally not supporting multi-window testing.
+Workaround would be adding additional origin to cypress instance.

 Used DOM parent/child hierarchy.
 Assertion that element in exact place of the DOM with ability to add condition WITHOUT failing the test.